-This patch demonstrates the 5D filter in the Husserl2 Synthesizer, also on this site.
+This patch demonstrates the 5D filter in the Husserl2 Synthesizer.

 The filter is continuously variable between a million unique filter settings via five dials to set cutoff, resonance, 4-pole/2-pole/direct mix, lowpass/bandpass/highpass mix, and saturation.
 While there are some dead zones, the filter is always effective with cutoff above note pitch when mixing more low-pass filtering, or below note pitch with more high-pass filtering.
 So even with dead zones, the filter dials still provide at least half a million unique usable sounds, making this filter one of the most flexible available.
 When set to its default center position, the saturator keeps the output within unity gain.
 When set lower, transient peaks are louder, until there is no saturation at the minumum setting.
 When set higher, the input is boosted, and transient peaks are increasingly distorted by mirroring the signal to within the unity-gain range.